potassco/clorm/docs/clorm/factbase.rst

-As well as offering a higher-level interface for mapping ASP facts to Python objects, ClORM also provides facilities for dealing with collections of facts.
+As well as offering a higher-level interface for mapping ASP facts to Python objects, Clorm also provides facilities for dealing with collections of facts.
 Whether they are the set of facts that make up the problem instance or, alternatively, the facts that constitute the *model* of a problem, an ASP application typically does not simply deal with individual facts in isolation.